psf/bylaws/bylaws.md

 * Amendments adopted by vote of the membership, June 10, 2017.
 * Amendments adopted by vote of the membership, July 23, 2021.
 * Amendments adopted by vote of the membership, August 1, 2024.
+* Amendments adopted by vote of the PSF Board, July 26, 2024; effective August 10, 2024.